Zhwt/go-mcp-mysql/README.md

 ## Overview

-A Model Context Protocol (MCP) server for interacting with MySQL and automation.
-This server provides tools to list, create, update, and delete MySQL databases and tables.
+Zero burden, ready-to-use Model Context Protocol (MCP) server for interacting with MySQL and automation.
+No Node.js or Python environment needed.
+This server provides tools to do CRUD operations on MySQL databases and tables, and a read-only mode to prevent surprise write operations.
+You can also make the MCP server check the query plan by using a `EXPLAIN` statement before executing the query by adding a `--with-explain-check` flag.

 Please note that this is a work in progress and may not yet be ready for production use.

-## Roadmap

-- [ ] Implement database listing
-- [ ] Implement table listing
-- [ ] Implement general CRUD operations
-- [ ] Implement read-only mode
-- [ ] Implement table creation

-## Tools

-### Schema Tools

-1. `list_database`

-    - List all databases in the MySQL server.
-    - Parameters: None
-    - Returns: A list of matching database names.

-2. `list_table`

-    - List all tables in the MySQL server.
-    - Parameters:
-        - `name`: If provided, list tables with the specified name, same as SQL `SHOW TABLES LIKE '%name%'`.
-Otherwise, list all tables.
-    - Returns: A list of matching table names.

-3. `create_table`

-    - Create a new table in the MySQL server.
-    - Parameters:
-        - `query`: The SQL query to create the table.
-    - Returns: A confirmation message.

-4. `desc_table`

-    - Describe the structure of a table.
-    - Parameters:
-        - `name`: The name of the table to describe.
-    - Returns: The structure of the table.

-### Data Tools

-1. `read_query`

-    - Execute a read-only SQL query.
-    - Parameters:
-        - `query`: The SQL query to execute.
-    - Returns: The result of the query.

-2. `write_query`

-    - Execute a write SQL query.
-    - Parameters:
-        - `query`: The SQL query to execute.
-    - Returns: { affected_rows: number, insert_id: number, last_insert_id: number, rows: number, columns: number, err: string }.

-3. `update_query`

-    - Execute an update SQL query.
-    - Parameters:
-        - `query`: The SQL query to execute.
-    - Returns: { affected_rows: number, insert_id: number, last_insert_id: number, rows: number, columns: number, err: string }.

-4. `delete_query`

-    - Execute a delete SQL query.
-    - Parameters:
-        - `query`: The SQL query to execute.
-    - Returns: { affected_rows: number, insert_id: number, last_insert_id: number, rows: number, columns: number, err: string }.

 ## Installation

-1. Get the latest [release](https://github.com/Zhwt/go-mcp-mysql/releases) and put it in your `$PATH`.
+1. Get the latest [release](https://github.com/Zhwt/go-mcp-mysql/releases) and put it in your `$PATH` or somewhere you can easily access.

 2. Or if you have Go installed, you can build it from source: